revaturelabs/uipath-automation-2/README.md

 ### Project Overview

-This project is a UiPath implemented automation that automates the process of creating a GitHub organization for a new batch of associates at Revature.
+This project is a UiPath implemented automation that creates a GitHub organization for a new batch of associates at Revature.
 This automation ensures that this process is handled efficiently and accurately.

 #### FlowChart